EverSurf/surfkeeper-provider/README.md

     amount: string; // Amount of nano EVER to send
     bounce: boolean; // Whether to bounce message back on error
     comment: string; // Comment for the transaction to send it in payload
-    net: TONNetNameKey; // Name of network to send transaction in
+    net: EverscaleNetNameKey; // Name of network to send transaction in, i.e. 'mainnet' | 'devnet'
     to: string; // Address to send transaction to
   }
   output: {